Robert Moses: Career

+In 1918, via his mother's association with the Madison House settlement house, Moses drew the attention of Belle Moskowitz, a friend and trusted advisor to Governor-elect Al Smith.
+When the office of secretary of state of New York became appointive rather than elective, Smith appointed Moses, who served in the post from 1927 to 1929.
+Moses himself ran for governor in 1934.
+He was the Republican nominee against Democratic incumbent Herbert H. Lehman, but was defeated by Lehman in a landslide.
+After his loss to Lehman, Moses never ran for public office again.

 Moses rose to power with Smith, who was elected as governor in 1918, and then again in 1922.
 With Smith's support, Moses set in motion a sweeping consolidation of the New York State government.
 During that period Moses began his first foray into large-scale public work initiatives, while drawing on Smith's political power to enact legislation.
 This helped create the new Long Island State Park Commission and the State Council of Parks.
 In 1924, Governor Smith appointed Moses chairman of the State Council of Parks and president of the Long Island State Park Commission.
-This centralization allowed Smith to run a government later used as a model for Franklin D. Roosevelt's New Deal federal government.
-Moses also received numerous commissions that he carried out efficiently, such as the development of Jones Beach State Park.
 Displaying a strong command of law as well as matters of engineering, Moses became known for his skill in drafting legislation, and was called "the best bill drafter in Albany".
 At a time when the public was accustomed to Tammany Hall corruption and incompetence, Moses was seen as a savior of government.

 Shortly after President Franklin D. Roosevelt's inauguration in 1933, the federal government found itself with millions of New Deal dollars to spend, yet states and cities had few projects ready.
 Moses was one of the few local officials who had projects shovel ready.
 For that reason, New York City was able to obtain significant Works Progress Administration (WPA), Civilian Conservation Corps (CCC), and other Depression-era funding.
-One of his most influential and longest-lasting positions was that of Parks Commissioner of New York City, a role he served from January 18, 1934, to May 23, 1960.
+One of his most influential and longest-lasting positions was that of New York City Parks Commissioner, which he held from January 18, 1934, to May 23, 1960.